openmcp-project/docs/docs/about/design/service-provider-design.md

 #### End User Facing

 A `ServiceProviders` defines a `ServiceProviderAPI` to expose its managed service offering to end users.
 It is important to distinguish between `DomainServiceAPI` and `ServiceProviderAPI`.
 Both are end user facing but the `DomainServiceAPI` is the API that provides end user value while the `ServiceProviderAPI` defines the openMCP flavor of a `DomainService`.
-As with any other managed service offering, a `ServiceProvider` in openMCP restricts the usage of `DomainService` as part of his end user offering.
-A shifting range of platform supported `DomainService` versions that are available at a certain point in time is a typical example.
+As with any other managed service offerings, a `ServiceProvider` in openMCP restricts the usage of `DomainService` to a subset of features.
+A simple example is a shifting range of platform supported `DomainService` versions that are available at a certain point.

 ```mermaid
 graph LR